AppImage/docs.appimage.org/source/reference/best-practices.rst

 --------------

 .. note::
-	**As a general rule of thumb, please use no libstdc++.so.6 newer than the one that comes with the oldest distribution that you still want to support, i.e., the oldest still-supported LTS version of Ubuntu** (at the time of writing, this is Ubuntu 16.04 (EOL in April 2021)).
+	**As a general rule of thumb, please use no libstdc++.so.6 newer than the one that comes with the oldest distribution that you still want to support, i.e., the oldest still-supported LTS version of Ubuntu**.